 Reading and Writing lists to a file in Python

-open(filepath, mode): Used to open the required file in the desired mode.
+The open(filepath, mode) is used to open the required file in the desired mode.
 The open() method supports various modes of which three are of main concern:

 - w: write